 - Word Search Battle – Over 100 free word search printable puzzles for kids and adults.
-Word search puzzles come with ratings from easy to difficult and have a variety of different themes.
+Word search puzzles come with ratings from easy to difficult, and have a variety of different themes.

 Junior High & High School

-- American Chemistry Society – Targeted for high schoolers this features chemistry-related articles with the relevant discussion you can have with your kids.
+- American Chemistry Society – Targeted for high schoolers, this features chemistry-related articles with the relevant discussion you can have with your kids.

-- Collisions Chemistry – If you’re looking for something a bit more hands-on, Collisions offer digital games, grounded in the rules of chemistry, that can be used to introduce, teach, and review key concepts in chemistry.
+- Collisions Chemistry – If you’re looking for something a bit more hands-on, Collisions offers digital games, grounded in the rules of chemistry, that can be used to introduce, teach, and review key concepts in chemistry.

 - Biology Simulations – Featuring simulations and virtual labs for biology topics including evolution, ecology, and cellular energetics.

-- Can Figure It Geometry – Here students can practice proofs while exercising their reasoning skills in an easy to use interactive workspace.
+- Can Figure It Geometry – Here students can practice proofs while exercising their reasoning skills in an easy-to-use interactive workspace.